luizfonseca/traefik-github-oauth-plugin/README.md

 # Traefik GitHub OAuth Plugin

+> This is a fork of [MuXiu1997](https://github.com/MuXiu1997/traefik-github-oauth-plugin) repository.
+This fork is mostly fixing some of the security concerns I wanted to address.
+This will be kept synced with the main repo.

 This is a Traefik middleware plugin that allows users to authenticate using GitHub OAuth.

 The plugin is intended to be used as a replacement for the BasicAuth middleware,